algosup/2024-2025-project-1-fpga-team-5/Specification/Technical/TechnicalSpecification.md

 ---
 #### 2. User Input Handling

-User input is critical to navigating the game world.
+User input is critical for navigating the game world.
 The system will respond to:

 - **Directional Movement**: The FPGA switches will control the frog’s movements in four directions—up, down, left, and right.